eagle-io/docs/source/topics/views/list/index.rst

     PROCESSING
         Data is being processed after being downloaded from the connected Source.
     CONFIGURING
-        Eagle.io is currently sending configuration to the Source.
+        Sending configuration to the Source.
     REMOTE
         Remote access is enabled and a client is connected.
 Acquisition, Control and Configure operations will not be available during this time.